We get this question every day at Versatile: When is it better to restore or replace your existing windows?

-Here’s a quick check guide to evaluating the condition and value of your current windows to discover which option may be best for you.
+Here’s a quick check guide to evaluating the condition and value of your current windows.
+This will help to discover which option may be best for you.

 1. IS THERE ROT?

 Any window components with dry rot will need to be replaced.
 In some cases, if the rot is very minimal, the rotted portion can be removed and filled with epoxy.
-Proceed with caution, though- the removal of too much wood from the frame and sill can compromise its strength and create future problems.
+Proceed with caution.
+The removal of too much wood from the frame and sill can compromise its strength and create future problems.

 How can you tell if you have dry rot?
-Take a pocket knife (or a screwdriver, as in the picture above) and poke it at the wood of the casing, sill and check rails.
+Take a pocket knife or a screwdriver (shown above) and poke it at the wood of the casing, sill and check rails.
 If the knife goes right in like butter, you have rot.

 2. DOES THE WINDOW HAVE THE ORIGINAL WAVY OR LEADED GLASS?

-Often there is a good reason to restore a window if it means you will conserve the original wavy glass or a beautiful leaded glass element.
+Often there is a good reason to restore a window.
+You may want to conserve the original wavy glass or a beautiful leaded glass element.
 It is possible to restore antique leaded glass and we have great relationships with some local experts in that process.

-Just be aware that conserving the glass will come at a cost- surprisingly, repairing a window to conserve the glass can end up being more expensive than replacing it due to the higher labor costs for repair vs. replacement.
+Just be aware that conserving the glass will come at a cost.
+Surprisingly, repairing a window to conserve the glass can end up being more expensive than replacing it.
+This is due to the higher labor costs for repair vs. replacement.

 Also, single pane glass has an R Factor (insulating factor) of 0 to 1.
 From an energy efficiency standpoint, single pane windows are like open holes in your home letting heat leak out constantly.
 You’ll want to consider window coverings that will help counterbalance the poor insulating qualities of your single pane historic windows.